fischjer4/Operating-Systems-1/Adventure/README.md

 #### Rooms Program

-The first thing your rooms program must do is generate 7 different room files, one room per file, in a directory called "<STUDENT ONID USERNAME>.rooms.<PROCESS ID>".
+The first thing your rooms program must do is generate 7 different room files, one room per file, in a directory called `"<STUDENT ONID USERNAME>.rooms.<PROCESS ID>"`.
 You get to pick the names for those files, which should be hard-coded into your program.
 For example, the directory, if John Smith was writing the program, should be hard-coded (except for the process id number) as:

 smithj.rooms.19903